Shivam-Singh-Coder/Shivam-Singh-Coder/Profile.md

 # Hello, I'm Shivam Singh 👋

-I'm a passionate web developer working as an intern at Rays Edutech Private Limited in Patna, Bihar.
-With over 10 months of internship experience, I've had the opportunity to work on exciting projects and enhance my skills in web development.
+I am a passionate web developer currently working as a Full Stack Web Developer at Rays Edutech Private Limited in Patna, Bihar.
+After completing a rewarding 10-month internship with Rays Edutech, I transitioned into a full-time role, where I continue to develop and enhance my skills in web development through exciting projects.

 ## About Me